kwhite2/git/lessons.md

 # Heading 1
 ```

-Whereas you use HTML and CSS with WordPress, you use Markdown with GitHub.
+Whereas you use HTML and CSS with WordPress, you use Markdown with Git and GitHub.
 Markdown has fewer options for marking text than HTML.
 It was designed to be human-readable, meaning easy to write and edit.

 This file you are reading is written in markdown—[here](https://raw.githubusercontent.com/DHRI-Curriculum/git/master/sections/concept.md) is what it looks like in its raw, unrendered form.